← Back to blog

 If you're in clinical medicine or anatomy, however, BioRender's icon library is likely to leave you frustrated—and this is where tools like Natomy AI become genuinely useful.
 Transforming your own clinical images into polished illustrations solves the specificity problem that generic icon libraries can't address.

-The broader lesson from BioRender's 2024 controversy is that tools that control licensing on content you create carry risks that aren't always obvious until they become problems.
+The broader lesson from this controversy is that tools controlling the licensing on content you create carry risks that aren't always obvious until they become problems.
 For long-term research workflows, licensing clarity matters as much as design capability.

 Need professional medical illustrations from your clinical photos?
 Try Natomy AI at natomy.com — built specifically for physicians, surgeons, and medical researchers who need publication-quality anatomical illustrations without the constraints of generic icon libraries.